 This will create a subdirectory for the library application containing a complete directory tree of folders and files for an empty Rails application.
 Check a complete directory structure of the application.
 Check Rails Directory Structure for more detail.

 Most of our development work will be creating and editing files in the ~/library/app subdirectories.
-Here's a quick rundown of how to use them:
+Here's a quick rundown on how to use them −

 The controllers subdirectory is where Rails looks to find controller classes.
 A controller handles a web request from the user.